List of A Pup Named Scooby-Doo episodes

 The following contains a list of episodes from the American animated television series A Pup Named Scooby-Doo which ran on ABC from 1988 until 1991.
-This is the eighth incarnation of the long running Scooby-Doo Saturday morning series following the "Scooby-Doo Detective Agency's" adventures as adolescents.
+This is the eighth incarnation of the long-running Scooby-Doo Saturday morning series following the "Scooby-Doo Detective Agency's" adventures as adolescents.

+Twenty-seven episodes were aired on ABC across four seasons from September 10, 1988 to August 17, 1991.